 A: For the election of directors, you may vote "FOR" all or some of the nominees or your vote may be "WITHHELD" with respect to one or more of the nominees.
-For the Say-On-Pay Resolution and the Auditor Ratification Proposal you may vote "FOR" or "AGAINST" the proposal or you may "ABSTAIN" from voting on such proposal.
+For the other proposals described in this Proxy Statement, you may vote "FOR" or "AGAINST" each proposal or you may "ABSTAIN" from voting on any proposal.